 Doing a detox after the holidays is a great way to kick off the New Year.
-It’s an effective way to get rid of a few extra pounds that crept up along with that sluggish, bloated feeling from not eating normally.
+It's an effective way to get rid of a few extra pounds that crept up along with that sluggish, bloated feeling from not eating normally.
 But what about after the detox?
 How do you keep it going?
-Here are easy tips to detox every day.
+Here are nine tips for everyday detox.
 No fads or fasts required.
 This is not detox drudgery but daily deliciousness!

 Recently I did a fun Facebook Live event for The Daniel Plan community on easy tips to detox every day and thought I would create a post for you out of my notes.
 Hope this helps you to live more healthfully and make smarter food choices throughout this year.

 Add Detoxing Fruits and Vegetables to Your Daily Diet

 Detoxing is a natural metabolic process your body does every day.
 It's the job of your liver, kidneys, pancreas, gallbladder, skin and even your lungs.
 Providing your body with detoxing fruits, vegetables, herbs, and spices is like providing it with cleaning tools.
 Here is a list of of what to add to your diet to support daily detox, plus quick ideas on how to enjoy them: